regional-specter/regional-specter/README.md

 - 👋 Hi, I’m @CodingAssassins   /  ✨ Thomas Shelby ✨
-- 👀 I’m interested in ...   -- AI & Machine Learning --
+- 👀 I’m interested in ...   -- IT and Python --
-- 🌱 I’m currently learning ...   --- Machine Learning ---
+- 🌱 I’m currently learning ...   --- Web Development and Networking ---
 - 💞️ I’m looking to collaborate on ...   --- Nothing for now ---
 - 📫 How to reach me ...   -- raoabdulhadi952@gmail --

 <!---
 CodingAssassins/CodingAssassins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.